tabletopmanoa/tabletopmanoa.github.io/index.md

 ## Initial User Studies

-Our initial user studies were performed individually on five seperate individuals, who ranged in both computer ability and tabletop knowledge.
+Our initial user studies were performed individually on five separate individuals, who ranged in both computer ability and tabletop knowledge.
 The users participated in a willing HCI style walkthrough, in which the users were asked to use the application to perform certain tasks.
 The users were asked to talk through their thought process while they used the application, to allow the survey taker to have a greater idea of where faults in the design might be.
 Afterwards the users were asked to state their thoughts on using the program and improvements that could be made.
 Users will be listed as letters to retain anonymity.

 ### User A: